martenrichter/emscripten_wasm_squashfs/README.md

 See the LICENSE file for more information.

 # Usage
-Please see the `test` directory for an example of how to build and use the ports.
+Please see the `test` directory for examples of how to build and use the ports.